2023-SDP-G21/RobotDesign/README.md

 2. The warning message from hardware to software should be in json.
 3. Embed LED to the hardware system, for battery level indication.

-## API (WIP)
+## API Design
-### Data Transfer
+### Data
 Data will be transferred from the sensors to the software in a JSON string with 2 attributes: `type` and `payload`.
 The type will determine where the data is coming from.

+Data that will be transferred from the sensors include
+  - Battery Level
+  - Speed
+  - Acceleration

-### Warnings
+### Warnings / Messages
-Warnings will also need to be communicated to the software from the sensors.
-The meaning of the warning can be interpreted with the warning code.
+Messages and warnings will also be communicated to the software with this API.
+Example messages include
+  - COLLISION
+  - STOP
+  - DISABLE_COMPONENT
+  - COMPONENT_CONNECTION_LOST